parsley42/ruby-awstools/README.md

 # Overview

-ruby-awstools consists of various tools to:
+ruby-awstools consists of various ruby cli scripts using the Ruby aws-sdk, intended to:
 * Simplify creation of AWS resources
 * Manage sets of CloudFormation stacks
 * Centralize configuration data with an aim towards "configuration as code"